Number of passengers using Metrocards

 We will continue our work to increase the number of passengers paying by Metrocard, by promoting the benefits of using a Metrocard.

-The 2019 Metro Users Survey found that the Metrocard is the dominant method of payment, but awareness of the benefits could be improved:
+The 2019 Christchurch Metro User survey found that the Metrocard is the dominant method of payment, but awareness of the benefits could be improved:

-- 78% of passengers paid for their trip by Metrocard.
-Trend results indicate that use of Metrocards is increasing.
+- 75% of passengers paid for their trip by Metrocard.
+Trend results indicate that use of Metrocards continues to be dominant as use of cash declines.

-- Overall awareness in the sample of the Metrocard being cheaper than a cash fare and the ability to do unlimited transfers within two hours were high.
+- Overall awareness in the survey of the Metrocard being cheaper than a cash fare and the ability to do unlimited transfers within two hours were high.

 - Awareness of other benefits was low, even amongst Metrocard users.

-- Awareness of all benefits was significantly lower amongst passengers using cash.
+- Awareness of all benefits was significantly lower amongst passengers using cash and more education is required.